What is HO-6 insurance for condos?

-Sometimes referred to as “HO6 insurance,” condo insurance can cover liability claims, damage to your condo unit and belongings, and additional living expenses if you’re unable to stay in your residence due to a covered incident.
-Condo insurance generally won’t cover common areas in your complex, like hallways, sidewalks and parking lots.
-That’s the responsibility of your condominium or homeowners association.
-Condo policies can also insure townhomes, rowhomes, and subdivisions that aren’t classified as condominiums.
+Condo insurance is also called "HO-6 insurance."
+It may cover liability claims, damage to your condo unit and belongings, and additional living expenses if you're unable to stay in your residence due to a covered incident.
+Condo insurance generally won't cover common areas like hallways, sidewalks, and parking lots.
+Your condo or homeowners association is responsible for insuring those areas.
+A condo policy may also insure townhomes, rowhomes, and subdivisions that aren't classified as condominiums.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.